Quantum state testing beyond the polarizing regime and quantum triangular discrimination: Introduction

 \subsection{Proof techniques}

-The \QSZK{} completeness of \QJSP{} and \measQTDP{} crucially relies on the inequalities between quantum analogs of common classical $f$-divergences.\footnote{An $f$-divergence is a function $\D_f(p_0\|p_1)$ that measures the difference between two probability distributions $p_0$ and $p_1$, and this divergence is defined as $\D_f(p_0\|p_1) \coloneqq \bbE_{x\sim p_1} f(p_0(x)/p_1(x))$. } We start by reviewing and defining these quantum analogs.
+The \QSZK{} completeness of \QJSP{} and \measQTDP{} crucially relies on inequalities between quantum analogs of common classical $f$-divergences.\footnote{An $f$-divergence is a function $\D_f(p_0\|p_1)$ that measures the difference between two probability distributions $p_0$ and $p_1$, and is defined as $\D_f(p_0\|p_1) \coloneqq \bbE_{x\sim p_1} f(p_0(x)/p_1(x))$. } We start by reviewing and defining these quantum analogs.
 The most widely used quantum distances are the trace distance ($\td$) and the Bures distance ($\B$, essentially the fidelity), which are quantum counterparts of the statistical distance ($\SD$) and the Hellinger distance ($\H$), respectively.
-Other commonly used $f$-divergences are the KL divergence (also known as the relative entropy) and the $\chi^2$-divergence, which are unbounded, so we instead focus on their symmetrized versions, the Jensen-Shannon divergence ($\JS$) and the triangular discrimination $(\TD)$, respectively.
+Other commonly used $f$-divergences are the KL divergence (also known as the relative entropy) and the $\chi^2$-divergence, which are unbounded, so we instead focus on their symmetrized versions: the Jensen-Shannon divergence ($\JS$) and the triangular discrimination ($\TD$), respectively.

-The relationship between two quantum analogs of the Jensen-Shannon divergence constitutes a specific instance of the Holevo's bound, namely the measured quantum Jensen-Shannon divergence is at most $\QJS$.
-To the best of our knowledge, there is no known quantum analog of triangular discrimination.
-We thus initiate the definition of the quantum triangular discrimination ($\QTD$) and the measured quantum triangular discrimination $(\measQTD)$, based on their connection to the quantum analogs of $\chi^2$-divergence~\cite{TKRWV10}.
-We further examine their relationship with other aforementioned quantum distances and divergences:
+The relationship between two quantum analogs of the Jensen-Shannon divergence is a specific instance of Holevo's bound: the measured quantum Jensen-Shannon divergence ($\measQJS$) does not exceed the quantum Jensen-Shannon divergence (\QJS{}).
+For clarity, we provide informal definitions of these classical and quantum distances in \Cref{table:informal-defs-distances}.\footnote{For formal definitions and additional properties of these classical and quantum distances, we refer the reader to \Cref{subsec:prelim-classical-distances,subsec:prelim-quantum-distances}, respectively.}

+To the best of our knowledge, there is no known quantum analog of the triangular discrimination.
+Motivated by its connection to the $\chi^2$-divergence and the family of quantum $\chi^2$-divergence introduced by~\cite{TKRWV10}, we propose the following definitions of the quantum triangular discrimination (\QTD{}) and the measured quantum triangular discrimination ($\measQTD$):